mediacloudusr/teslaeedomus/README.md

 - shift state
 - speed

+**Note**
 Polling interval is 5 minutes.
+The script does not awake the car to avoid battery drain.
+As a consequence, the data cannot be retrieved when the car is asleep.